mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 #### Asynchronous frame

 Let's say we want to suggest a beer to the user based on how they've rated other beers.
 Calculating the recommendation might take a long time, which is why we decided to load it asynchronously.
-So initially when the user goes to his own page, it just shows a "loading indicator", and when the recommendation is ready, that gets rendered to the page.
+So initially when the user goes to their own page, it just shows a "loading indicator", and when the recommendation is ready, that gets rendered to the page.

 This can be achieved with Turbo frames with a <i>src</i> attribute: